J1372/UniverseSim/README.md

   - Toggleable visual representation of partitioning methods during simulation.
     - If planetary body information display also enabled, will also display alongside the body extra information related to the partitioning method.

+### Releases
+Runnable binaries of the project for Windows 32 bit and 64 bit can be found under [releases](https://github.com/Xxthedarkmatterturtlepasta003xX/UniverseSim/releases/tag/v1.0.0).

+### Building project
+The project uses C++20 features.

+In order to build the project from source code, you must download [Raylib v4.0](https://github.com/raysan5/raylib/releases/tag/4.0.0), then include and link it with your project.

 In code, this project is comprised of several different parts.